microsoft/prose/team.md

 His research interests include formal methods and program synthesis, and he very much enjoys building systems to demonstrate the practicality of his research.
 {% include about-row-end.liquid.html %}

+{% include about-row-start.liquid.html name="Gustavo Soares" img="Gustavo-Soares.jpg" link="http://gustavoasoares.github.io/" %}
+Gustavo is a Research Software Engineer in the PROSE team.
+Previously, he was an Assistant Professor in the Department of Computing and Systems at the Federal University of Campina Grande (UFCG), Brazil, and worked as a postdoc at UC Berkeley with Bjoern Hartmann.
+He completed his PhD at UFCG under supervision of Rohit Gheyi in 2014.
+His research was awarded the ACM SIGPLAN John Vlissides Award and the CAPES Award for Best CS PhD Thesis in Brazil.
+Gustavo's research interests include program synthesis, HCI, and software engineering.
+In the PROSE Team, his currently focused on developing techniques to perform tree transformations by example.
+{% include about-row-end.liquid.html %}

 </div>

 # Alumni
 {: .center .py2}

 <div class="center py2" markdown="1">

+{% include about-image.liquid.html name="Alex Polozov" img="Alex-Polozov.jpg" link="https://alexpolozov.com" %}

 {% include about-image.liquid.html name="Allen Cypher" img="Allen-Cypher.jpg" link="http://acypher.com" %}